-Newborn sessions are scheduled between 5-12 days.
-This is done for many reasons.
-Newborns this young are more likely to “curl up” and remain sleepy for the duration of the session.
+Newborn sessions are typically scheduled between 7-12 days after they are born.
+We want to do our best to capture your newborn as a newborn.
+At this age they are more likely to “curl up” and remain sleepy for the duration of the session.
 They are much more tolerant of being posed and moved around than a 3 or 4 week old.
 Almost all of the “sleepy newborn” shots you see here on the website were done with newborns 14 days old or younger.
-If your baby is older than 2 weeks, don’t worry, we can still capture beautiful photos-it may just take more effort on both ends and we mayneed to skip some of the poses you see.
+If your baby is older than 2 weeks, don’t worry, we can still capture beautiful photos - it may just take more effort on both ends and we may need to skip some of the poses you see here on my website.

 How do I book a session when I’m not sure when baby will be born?

-Once you decide to book we will make a tentative session date.
+Once you decide to book we will schedule a tentative session date.
 Once your baby is born, we will firm up the session date.

 How long does a session last?

-Newborn sessions often run long due to the nature and frequent nurturing of the infant, expect a minimum of 3 hours.
+Newborn sessions take a bit more time than a traditional portrait session.
+Please allow a minimum of 2-3 hours as I work entirely around your new baby and their needs.
 I do not rush the session, I let baby take as many breaks as needed.
-Baby’s comfort and safety is my number one priority.
+Baby’s comfort and safety are my number one priority.

 Where does the newborn session take place?

-Sessions take place in my studio located at 3470 E Beaver Creek Rd, Rimrock, AZ 86335.
+Sessions take place in my studio located at 155 S. Montezuma Castle Hwy, Suite 11, Camp Verde, AZ 86322.